 How do I start?

 For starters, visit Geocaching.com.
 It’s a free membership that allows you to search geocache locations wherever you are.
-Here in the Lafayette/Acadiana area, there hundreds of caches to find, even in the heart of town.
+Here in the Lafayette/Acadiana area, there are hundreds of caches to find, even in the heart of town.
 “Not just another tribute to the giant egg,” one geocacher hinted about their recent hidden cache.
 Local folks know this is an obvious reference to the Louisiana Immersive Technology Enterprises (LITE) on Cajundome Boulevard, which indeed is known for its glowing, giant egg.
 There are also geocaches hidden in Moncus Park, Lafayette’s 100-acre central park, as well as in the downtown area.

 Now, I’m only going off geocacher’s reviews about some local areas to hunt for a cache, but they come with a similar warning.
 No, it’s not mosquitoes, the barista at the nearby coffee shop or flora you may encounter during the search.“When you get to the cache, you will be looking at one of the tallest and strangest looking ‘trees’ in Lafayette.
 There are two such places that we have found in Lafayette, although there are probably more.
 These were created because cell phone companies wanted to put cell towers in populated areas.
-Some people complained about towers that were basically in their backyard, so cell phone companies complied by creating these structures.
+Some people complained about towers that were basically in their backyard, so cell phone companies compiled by creating these structures.
 Enjoy!
 And please watch for muggles.”

 Muggles folks.
 Watch for the muggles, and enjoy the hunt.